b-n-space/b-n-space/content/articles/presearch-mainnet-final-countdown.md

 > Presearch, a decentralized search engine powered by blockchain technology, is ready for the next big step.

 In less than 48 hours, Presearch will launch its mainnet, switching to a fully decentralized network run on node servers operated by the community members.
-We have been closely following the project development as node operators ourselves over the past year and are very excited about the launch.
+As node operators ourselves, we have been closely following the project development over the past year and are very excited about the launch.

 ## When is the Mainnet launch planned?